tiprankstipranks

 Tax legislative initiatives or assessments could adversely affect our results of operations and financial condition.

 We are subject to income and other taxes in the United States and in various foreign jurisdictions.
-The laws and regulations related to tax matters are extremely complex and subject to varying interpretations.
-Although management believes our positions are reasonable, we are subject to audit by the Internal Revenue Service in the United States and by tax authorities in all the jurisdictions in which we conduct business operations.
+The laws and regulations related to tax matters are extremely complex, require significant judgment and are subject to varying interpretations.
+Although management believes our positions are reasonable, they are subject to challenge by the Internal Revenue Service in the United States and by tax authorities in other jurisdictions in which we conduct business operations, which could have an adverse impact on our tax liabilities.
+Refer to Note 20 to the "Consolidated Financial Statements" for information on the U.S. federal income tax audit of transfer pricing arrangements between our U.S. and foreign subsidiaries.
 We are being challenged in a number of countries regarding our application of value-added taxes (VAT) to certain transactions.
 While we believe we comply with all applicable VAT and other tax laws, rules and regulations in the relevant jurisdictions, the tax authorities may determine that we owe additional taxes or apply existing laws and regulations more broadly, which could result in a significant increase in liabilities for taxes and interest in excess of accrued liabilities.
 Legislative action or inaction in the countries in which we have operations could increase our effective tax rate.
 For example, new guidelines issued by the Organization for Economic Cooperation and Development (OECD) will impact how multinational enterprises (MNEs) are taxed on their global profits.
 In particular, the OECD's guidelines on a global minimum tax of 15 percent will impact the effective tax rate for many MNEs.
-Several countries are beginning to implement these minimum tax guidelines, with effectiveness commencing in 2024, and if all OECD member countries were to implement these minimum tax guidelines in their current form, we expect that it would result in a significant increase to our effective tax rate.
-In addition to legislative changes, actions by tax authorities, including an increase in tax audit activity, could have an adverse impact on our tax liabilities.
-Jurisdictions may also make changes related to the tax treatment of card transactions, such as imposing taxes on Card Member rewards, which could decrease the value we provide to customers and adversely impact our business.
+Many countries have already implemented these minimum tax guidelines, with effective dates commencing in 2024.
+We expect that these minimum tax guidelines in their current form would increase our effective tax rate in future years.
+Furthermore, various provisions of the Tax Cut and Jobs Act will expire in 2025 unless extended.
+As a result, U.S. Congress may seek to enact significant tax legislation in the new session of Congress, which could result in higher levels of U.S. tax on our global operations, increasing our effective tax rate.
+Jurisdictions may also make changes related to the tax treatment of card transactions, such as imposing taxes on Card Member rewards or prohibiting interchange fees on sales tax, which could decrease the value we provide to customers and adversely impact our business.

 Environmental / Social1 | 3.0%